 McElhattan is a very small town located in the state of Pennsylvania.
 With a population of 1,224 people and just one neighborhood, McElhattan is the 790th largest community in Pennsylvania.

-McElhattan is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, McElhattan doesn't have a public transportation system that people use for their commute.

 McElhattan is a somewhat ethnically-diverse town.
 The people who call McElhattan home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of McElhattan residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in McElhattan include German, Irish, Polish, Italian, and Slovak.
+Important ancestries of people in McElhattan include German, Irish, Italian, English, and Scottish.

 The most common language spoken in McElhattan is English.
-Other important languages spoken here include Polish and Spanish.
+Other important languages spoken here include Spanish and Vietnamese.

 Of particular note, 3.9% of the people in the neighborhood currently reside in a correction facility, held due to punishment for a crime.